Join us

 Background and Ethos

-UTRC was founded in 1963 with the intention of challenging the dominance of clubs on the lower reaches of the Thames.
-The world has changed a bit since then, but Upper Thames still aims to compete at the highest domestic level in all age categories, and is proud to have a number of ex-Olympians and international standard members.
+UTRC was founded in 1963 to challenge the dominance of clubs on the lower reaches of the Thames.
+The world has changed a bit since then, but Upper Thames still aims to compete at the highest domestic level in all age categories and is proud to have several Olympians and Internationals as members.

-UTRC membership is available to people of all ages and abilities but those new to the sport may find their needs better met at clubs more focused on providing a pathway into the sport for the less-experienced or those wanting a purely recreational rowing environment.
+UTRC membership is available to people of all ages, means and abilities but those new to the sport may find their needs better met at clubs more focused on providing a pathway into the sport for the less experienced or those wanting a purely recreational rowing environment.
 That said, anyone with a degree of self-reliance, regardless of their experience or ability, will find plenty of friendly members willing to help them improve their skills.
-More experienced athletes will find a natural home at UTRC and those wishing to compete in domestic and international events will find our excellent equipment, free trailering and “rowing-first” culture highly supportive.
+More experienced athletes will find a natural home at UTRC.
+Those wishing to compete in domestic and international events will find our excellent equipment, free trailering and “rowing-first” culture highly supportive.
+We have a full range of club boats (including singles) available through a booking system to members at no extra cost.

 Being located “out of town”, social activity at UTRC is generally limited to events such as the annual dinner and HRR, but we value a harmonious, convivial environment away from the stress of everyday life.
 We want members to enjoy their rowing and believe in the benefits of rowing on body and mind.
 Outside of the senior squads there is no formal selection policy and members should rely on their own efforts to find crewmates.